kmChen0/kmChen0.github.io/_pages/cv.md

   * Supervisor: Professor Yanglili
 * 2019/06-2019/09  Data Analysis Intern
   * Shenzhen Urban Public Safety and Technology Institute
-  * Participated in the basic information query and statistics of the database.
-Collect and do preliminary analysis of fire data.
+  * Collect and do analysis of fire data.
 Participated in the content analysis and visual design of "A Map of Urban Security".
 * 2018/06-2018/08  Data Analysis Intern
   * Huawen Media Industry Innovation Research Institute
   * Collect data from the Internet, including textual and numerical data.
-Organize data, set indicators, analyze data and form preliminary analysis results.
+Organize data, set indicators, analyze data and form analysis results.

 Skills